 All of these benefits, improved flexibility, balanced strength and core support, culminate in better posture.
-Proper posture is particularly useful in the modern world where sitting in a single position or performing the same motion over and over again can really take its toll on the body.
+Proper posture is particularly useful in the modern world were sitting in a single position or performing the same motion over and over again can really take its toll on the body.
 Posture can help minimise the impact of sitting down for too long, reduce back pain, improve blood flow and keep your blood vessels healthy.

 Strengthened respiratory system